JimmyKimunyi/learn-git/README.md

 # git commit
 This describes the changes made and requires you leave a message of the changes made
     git commit -m "web development"

+# git push
+This alllows you to push the code in your machine to a remote server e.g github

+# Intro to Github
+This is a platform for hosting and collaborating on Git repositories

+# git remote
+This enables you to create aremote connection between your local machine and the repo in your remote server.

+# branches
+The main branch for a project is called main and is created via :
+    git branch -M main
+    git branch - shows all the branches in the directory